DarynHolmes/clinical-command-center/documentation/auth.md

 ## The Login UI (Nuxt UI)

-Your login page should reflect the Luvida brand—clean, professional, and "Scientific".
+Your login page should reflect the companies brand—clean, professional, and "Scientific".

 Use the auth form component - https://ui.nuxt.com/docs/components/auth-form